-In recent posts (here and here), we have stressed that written contracts are the key to the next wave of doing business in China.
+Our China lawyers (both here on the blog and in real life with our clients) are always stressing that written contracts are the key to doing business in China.
 Written contracts make sense in China because of the major improvements in China’s legal system over the past decade.
 These improvements have occurred because Chinese businesspeople have found they need written contracts to make business work in China.
-In the old days, business people relied on the Party to resolve disputes.
+In the old days, business people relied on the Communist Party to resolve disputes.
 The Party is now engaged in other matters, so business people are forced to rely on the court system.
 Foreign business people can now take advantage of this purely domestic trend.

 However, no contract is worth anything if it cannot be enforced.
 In our experience, foreigners from all over the world routinely insist on contract provisions that effectively render their contracts unenforceable in China.
-By their own efforts they make their contracts worthless, much to the amusement of the Chinese side on their business transaction.
+By their own efforts they make their contracts worthless, much to the amusement of the Chinese side on their business transaction, which almost always knows exactly what is going on and how to handle things.

 There are three rules for making a contract enforceable in China: